NingenJanai/Hal9000/README.md

 # HAL 9000
-Discord bot with movie and tv show trivia from https://opentdb.com/
+Discord bot about movies and TV shows

-Score tracking is kept in Mongo DB
+- Trivia about movies and tv shows from https://opentdb.com/ with the score tracking in a Mongo Database

+- Information display about persons, movies and tv shows from https://www.themoviedb.org/

 ## Config